SPAN Data Logging for Inertial Explorer

 Extended version [X] of a Binary Log [B] with a Short header [S]

-The choice of logging triggers depends on the log itself, and how the data is used in post-processing.
+The choice of logging triggers depends on the log itself and how the data is used in post-processing.
 Each log trigger outputs the current message immediately after it has been called.
+Below is a summary of the available logging triggers:

 ONCE: